-When the Falcons committed in the offseason to lightening lead running back Devonta Freeman's load, it obviously meant a bigger role for second-year back Jacquizz Rodgers.
+When the Falcons committed in the offseason to lightening lead running back Michael Turner's load, it obviously meant a bigger role for second-year back Jacquizz Rodgers.
 The inclusion of a new screen game into Atlanta's offense was also promising for Rodgers, a back that is equally dangerous as a runner and receiver out of the backfield.

 In Sunday's losing effort to the Bucs, Rodgers continued to show why that was a good decision in the offseason.
 He led the team in both rushing and receiving, carrying the ball five times for 28 rushing yards and catching eight passes for 50 yards.
 He ends the season with career highs in both categories: 362 rushing yards and 402 receiving yards.